1. Detailed Support Coverage

 3. Certified Systems

-InfluxDB certified systems are defined as those running on an x86-compatible, 64-bit architecture with a Red Hat, CentOS, Fedora, Amazon Linux, Debian, or Ubuntu distribution of Linux.
+InfluxEnterprise certified systems are defined as those running on an x86-compatible, 64-bit architecture with a Red Hat, CentOS, Fedora, Amazon Linux, Debian, or Ubuntu distribution of Linux and for which a supported GoLang compiler exists.